cric96/experiments-ac-with-learning/README.md

 Considering the learning algorithm's simplicity, I choose the smile framework to validate the result.
 I also include a neural network model only to check how to integrate Deep learning 4 j.
 #### Validation configuration
-To validate the result (program [PerformanceComparator](src/main/scala/it/unibo/casestudy/PerformanceComparator.scala) configuration [multi_validation.yml](src/main/yaml/multi_validation.yml) I run standard hop count implementation and another regression model.
-Here, I have decided to increment the node count to see if the model succeeded in the generalization task.
+To validate the result (program [PerformanceComparator](src/main/scala/it/unibo/casestudy/PerformanceComparator.scala) configuration [multi_validation.yml](src/main/yaml/multi_validation.yml)
+I run standard hop count implementation and another regression model.
+Here, I have decided to increment the node count (500) to see if the model succeeded in the generalization task.
 The error is computed as a squared error for each time sample.
+Even in this case, at the begging, I pick a random node in the system and mark it as the source.
 #### What happens
 The liner model learns the function (m + 1) but obviously can't learn **when a source is true the output is always 0**.
 Gradient and random forest models don't generalize, so with higher node count don't increment the value by one.
 So, to validate the result, I introduce a "bias" in the execution, namely: